Installing Liferay DXP is easy. But before you begin, you should answer a few questions.

 - App Manager: ability to install, uninstall, and update apps

 - Bundled Apps: easily manage apps that may come bundled with your Liferay DXP

 - Developer Apps: ability to manage apps that you’re developing

 - License Manager: streamlined license management for your Liferay DXP and apps

-The portal installation process deploys and registers the Marketplace plugin automatically.
+The portal installation process attempts to deploy and register the Marketplace plugin automatically.
 If you’re installing Liferay DXP in an environment that would prevent this from happening, you’ll have to perform one of several workarounds.

 Now that you know where you’re headed, you can install Liferay DXP.
 If you have decided to install Liferay DXP using a bundle, continue with the next section.
 If you’re installing Liferay DXP manually, skip to the section for your application server of choice.
-Once you have Liferay DXP installed manually or via a bundle, you can move on to using Liferay DXP’s Setup Wizard, configuring mail, and installing Elasticsearch.
+Once you have Liferay DXP installed manually or via a bundle, you can move on to configuring search.